brycie-boy/The_Cosmos/Experiental understanding.md

-## Experiental right view  #
+## Experiental understanding  #

 Experiatial right view is direct penetration of [[The four nobel truths]] in ones own immediate experiance.
-To achieve direct penetrarion, one begins with correct [[Conceptual right view]], and by practice, transforms this understanding into direct penetration.
+To achieve direct penetrarion, one begins with correct [[Conceptual understanding]], and by practice, transforms this understanding into direct penetration.

 ___